Small Business Bankruptcy Lawyers in Seattle

 Obtaining Financial Relief Under Subchapter V of Chapter 11

-- Your small business’s eligibility for Subchapter V; and
+- Your small business’s eligibility for Subchapter V

 If Subchapter V is right for you, we can help you file with maximum efficiency and precision.
 We have years of experience helping business owners survive financial hardship, and we look forward to putting this experience to work for your livelihood.

-Subchapter V is a streamlined, cost-effective reorganization process, eliminating many of the obstacles that made Chapter 11 nearly impossible for small businesses.
-To qualify as a small business under Subchapter V, you must owe no more than $2,725,625*, at least 50% of which was accrued through commercial or business expenses.
+Subchapter V is a streamlined, cost-effective reorganization process.
+This form of bankruptcy eliminates many of the obstacles that made Chapter 11 nearly impossible for small businesses.

 Under Subchapter V, small business bankruptcy will NOT need to involve: